cloudmesh-community/fa18-516-22/project-report/report.md

 $ cd ~/emr-api/server/emr/flaskConnexion/swagger_server/controllers
 $ nano default_controller.py
 ```
 We then updated our POST, DELETE, and GET methods with the Python functions we created.
-The POST method will create an AWS EMR cluster, configure it and install JupyterHub.
+The POST method accepts a parameter indicating the number of instances desired in a cluster and will the create an AWS EMR cluster, configure it and install JupyterHub.
 This includes setting up the security foor the EMR cluster and specifying S3 buckets for it to interact with.
 It returns a dictionary that includes the creaed cluster's ID, a link to the GET method for checking the status of the cluster, and a curl command for executing the DELETE method for terminating the cluster.

 ```python
 import subprocess